Scam Prevention

 Introduction

-As Singapore continues to embrace digitalization, the rise of scams has become a pressing concern for its citizens.
-With over S$651.8 million lost to scams in 2023 alone across 50,376 cases, it is evident that scammers are becoming increasingly sophisticated in their methods[5].
-This article will explore the top 10 scams in Singapore up to 2024, their impact on victims and their families, and provide actionable strategies to avoid falling prey to such fraudulent schemes.
+2023 saw over S$651.8 million lost to scams in 50,376 cases, making it is clear that scammers are becoming more advanced in their modus operandi.
+This article looks at the top 10 scams in Singapore up to 2024 and how victims and their families are affected, with some suggestions to avoid falling prey to such fraud.

 Top 10 Scams in Singapore